oconnor663/bao/docs/spec.md

 problem, because the interior subtree hashes are always 32 bytes.
 Also, a 64-byte Bao output would have the same effective security as the 32-byte output, so it might be misleading to even offer the longer version.

-### Why not use the full 64 bytes of BLAKE2b output in the interior of the tree?

-**Storage overhead.** Note that in the [Storage Requirements](#storage-requirements), the storage overhead is proportional to the size of a subtree hash.
-Storing 64-byte hashes would double the overhead.
-This does mean that BLAKE2b's 256 bits of collision resistance is reduced to 128 bits, even if a future extension makes the full 64-byte root output available.

-It's worth noting that BLAKE2b's block size is 128 bytes, so hashing a parent node takes the same amount of time whether the child hashes are 32 bytes or 64.
-However, the 32-byte size does leave room in the block for the root length suffix.

 ### Should we stick closer to the BLAKE2 spec when setting node offset and node depth?